Jim-Duke/bumbyextras/docs/_research/abide_with_me.md

 ## Original Verses

 I was not able to locate an authoritative source of the original verses.
-The earliest copy of the hymn that I was able to find containing all 8 verses is from the [1880 Evangelical Lutheran Hymnal](Sources/AllVersesFrom1880Hymnal.pdf).
+The earliest copy of the hymn that I was able to find containing all 8 verses is from the [1880 Evangelical Lutheran Hymnal]({{ "/assets/abide_with_me/AllVersesFrom1880Hymnal.pdf" | relative_url }})).
 The following text, including punctuation, spelling, and capitalization is copied here:

 1. Abide with me! fast falls the eventide;
    The darkness deepens; Lord, with me abide!